stevenmouk/StevenMoukCisc3140/mongoapi/README.md

 The `lib/mongodb.js` file is where I connect to the atlas database.
 This code is mostly boilerplate and provided by mongoDB Atlas to allow for connecting to a collection.
 It uses the MongoDB URI String which can be found in the .env file.

+## Data Capacity

+Since this is a hosted database, the data can be added manually by anyone and can hold virtually endless amounts of data.
+Even adding data in the localhost will add the data to the cloud database since a connection to the collection is made.
+As such, anyone can come and add or delete data.
+This is not ideal but it works for testing and learning how to use the api endpoints of a database.
+The database can hold well over 100 data inputs, but since anyone can come and delete them, I chose to not add that many.
+There are about 20 last time I checked but the database can hold an endless about of data but will need to be paid for one it reaches the limit.

 ## Learn More on MongoDB Atlas

 The mongoDB Atlas documentation can be found at (https://www.mongodb.com/docs/atlas/).